m13253/matrixbot-ezlogin/Readme.md

    Since matrixbot-ezlogin remembers your authentication, this step requires no human interaction, and can be set to start automatically on computer bootup.

-4. Remove the unverified registration session.
+4. Remove any unverified registration session.

-   The `register_new_matrix_user` program mentioned above created an unverified session.
+   The `register_new_matrix_user` program mentioned above may have created an unverified session.
 This session should be removed to prevent encryption problems.

    Use a Matrix client, for example, [Element](https://matrix.org/ecosystem/clients/element/), to log into your bot account.
 Use your recovery key when asked.